How do you understand the deposit patterns of online casino players in 2026?

 - Iterate on messaging, offers, and acquisition spend

-Testing and optimisation techniques
+Testing and optimization techniques

 - Holdout experiments to measure incremental value of campaigns